cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 tutorial_worker_1   /bin/sh -c /etc/init.d/FAH ...
 Up
 ```

-we see a single worker container running.
 We can scale our *worker* service to 6.

 ```sh
 docker-compose -p tutorial scale worker=6
 ```

-Now if we run `ps` again and look at the output
+Now if we run `docker-compose -p tutorial ps` again and look at the output we should see multiple worker containers running.

 ```sh
 Name                     Command               State   Ports